-- 1. Identify the social, economic, and legal context within which regeneration activity is undertaken. - 2.
-Identify the policy and regulatory framework within which regeneration operates and be able to analyse the implication of this for practice in a variety of settings. - 3.
-Describe the practice and context within in which regeneration takes place. - 4.
-Outline the concepts and components of sustainability, sustainable communities and citizenship and demonstrate the role that regeneration practice plays in achieving these aims - 5.
-Demonstrate broad knowledge of relevant financial frameworks and practices and evaluate the impact of these on service delivery. - 6.
-Identify the legal framework and be able to apply it to practical situations. - 7.
-Identify the range of economic factors driving regeneration. - 8.
-Have a critical awareness of the range of techniques used to ensure that communities and individuals are able to understand and influence regeneration activity at the local level. - 9.
-Identify the principles of and opportunities for collaborative working and interprofessional working and reflect on the practical implications of this. - 10.
+- 1. Identify the social, economic, and legal context within which housing services are provided - 2.
+Identify the policy and regulatory framework within which sustainable housing operates and be able to analyse the implication of this for practice in a variety of settings. - 3.
+Describe the concepts and components of sustainability, sustainable communities and citizenship and demonstrate the role that housing organisations play in achieving these aims. - 4.
+Demonstrate broad knowledge of relevant financial frameworks and practices and evaluate the impact of these on service delivery. - 5.
+Identify the legal framework and be able to apply it to practical situations. - 6.
+Identify the pivotal role of user involvement in services and demonstrate how they incorporate this value into own practice - 7.
+Be familiar with a range of techniques used to ensure that service user needs are accurately identified and me.

+- 8. Identify the principles of and opportunities for collaborative working and interprofessional working. - 9.
+Outline the way in which housing services are provided, managed and maintained and regulated. - 10.
 Demonstrate a basic understanding of equality and diversity and be able to apply this to organisational practice and as a basis for reflection on individual practice.